-8 DURATION OF MATCHES
+7 DURATION OF MATCHES

-- 8.1 The Umpires start and re-start the match; they also signal to the Technical Officials on duty every time stoppage they order and the subsequent re-start. - 8.2 Time-keeping is controlled by the Technical Officials on duty; they are responsible for signalling the end of each period.
-If a match is prolonged at the end of a quarter to allow for the completion of a penalty corner as specified in the Rules of Hockey, the umpires will signal the end of that period.
+- 7.1 The Umpires start and re-start the match; they also signal to the Technical Officials on duty every time stoppage they order and the subsequent re-start. - 7.2 Time-keeping is controlled by the Technical Officials on duty; they are responsible for signalling the end of each period.
+If a match, however, is prolonged at the end of a quarter to allow for the completion of a penalty corner as specified in the Rules of Hockey, the Umpires will signal the end of that quarter.

-9 SUBSTITUTION OF PLAYERS
+8 SUBSTITUTION OF PLAYERS

-- 9.1 Substitution takes place as specified in the Rules of Hockey between the players eligible for that match as listed on the Team Roster (C33). - 9.2 Substitution takes place under the supervision of the Technical Officer on duty. - 9.3 After leaving the field of play having been substituted, a player must immediately go to the team bench. - 9.5 Team Managers are responsible for the proper application of the procedures.
+- 8.1 Substitution takes place as specified in the Rules of Hockey from the players named in the Match Report. - 8.2 Substitution takes place under the supervision of the Technical Officer on duty. - 8.3 After leaving the field of play having been substituted, a player must immediately go to the team bench. - 8.4 Team Managers are responsible for the proper application of the procedures.

-10 ADMISSION TO THE FIELD OF PLAY
+9 ADMISSION TO THE FIELD OF PLAY